AlexandruPalade/MedInfo/README.md

 The application comes to their aid, allowing permanent monitoring of patients without moving staff to wards.

 The main porject contains 2 applications:
-* Server app - made in Node.js with Express and MongoDB, it serves as the back-end
+* Server app - made in Node.js with Express and MongoDB, it servers as the back-end
 * Second item - made in Angular 13, is the main online application